 As far as possible, we try to offer a tailored service to accommodate your specific needs.
 But it is likely that our advisers will offer one or more of the following:

-Internally, these are known as RDAPs (Research Design Advisory Panels).
-Health research proposals rarely fit neatly into one discipline.
-To ensure your proposal is of the highest possible quality, it is useful to have input from different perspectives.
-In advance of an RDAP meeting, your funding application will have been read by different methodologists (namely, a statistician, qualitative expert and a health economist).
-The team will come to the RDAP meeting, ready to discuss it with you.
-They will make considered recommendations with the aim of improving your chances of funding success.
-Depending on timelines, we are happy to offer several RDAPs as your funding proposal progresses.
+In advance of the multi-methodology discussion meeting, your funding application will have been read by the different methodologists.
+They will come to the meeting ready to discuss it with you and will make considered recommendations with the aim of improving your chances of funding success.
+Depending on timelines, we are happy to offer several multi-methodology discussion meetings as your funding proposal progresses.

-We tend to offer e-reviews when time is tight and you need a few quick comments to help you on your way.
-With an e-review, our team will read your paperwork and write comments directly onto the funding application.
+When time is tight and you need a few quick comments to help you on your way, our team of methodologics will read your funding application (or other associated paperwork) and write comments directly onto the application.

 If your funding body invites you to an interview, we can provide a mock interview for you.
 We are funded by the NIHR, and so our expertise is centred on the NIHR’s interview format – but we will try to adapt the style to fit other funding streams where necessary.
 By default, we will ask you to give a short presentation, which will be followed by a series of questions (20-30 minutes).
 A mock interview will last 1.5 to 2 hours.
 The first 45 minutes will be used to conduct the mock interview; the remaining time will be used to provide feedback.